 Whether they’re creating project-specific channels or responding to someone’s comment with the perfect GIF, people can’t get enough of Slack.

-In fact, Slack’s daily active users hit 2.7 million in April of this year.
+In fact, Slack’s daily active users hit 2.7 million in April of 2016.
 Those users spend an average — an average — of 10 hours a day on the platform.

 Given that most enterprise technology is received with lukewarm applause, Slack’s growth and usage metrics are historic.

 Those numbers reflect the seismic shift taking place in the way people collaborate at work and the role technology like Slack plays.